 The new Garmin Venu has a brilliant display and long battery life.
 Offering a host of fitness tracking features, this is one of the best all-rounders we’ve seen for a while.
 Similarly, if you’re a sporty person, you won’t be disappointed by the sports apps in the library, either.

-Recently Garmin launched the Venu Sq which new and updated square version of this watch.
+In September 2020 Garmin launched the Venu Sq which new and updated square version of this watch.
 This is a bright 1.3″ display with 20 different sports mode to track and lots of health monitoring features.
 Battery life is 6 days and the quality is what you would expect from Garmin.
 A music version is also available for slightly more.